Share Files from Mac OS X to Windows PC’s Easily

 Access to the shared Mac directory and user files appear as any other folder within Windows.
 You’re free to copy or access individual files, or perform more substantial tasks like moving an iTunes library from a Windows PC to a Mac.

-This process of connecting to the Mac should be identical from Windows XP, Vista, and Windows 7, and Windows 8 or RT, and enabling file sharing on the Mac is the same in Mac OS X 10.6 Snow Leopard and 10.7 Lion, 10.8 Mountain Lion, and OS X Mavericks 10.9, and OS X Yosemite 10.10.x.
+This process of connecting to the Mac should be identical from Windows XP, Vista, and Windows 7, and Windows 8 or RT, and enabling file sharing on the Mac is the same in Mac OS X 10.6 Snow Leopard, 10.7 Lion, 10.8 Mountain Lion, and OS X Mavericks 10.9, and OS X Yosemite 10.10.x.
 SAMBA has been a supported Mac protocol for a very long time, so technically you will find that older Macs and OS X versions will also be supported by this.